 (a) Nomination & Remuneration Committee:

 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Nomination and Remuneration Committee hasformulated the criteria for evaluation of directors and evaluated every director.
 Astructured questionnaire was prepared after taking into consideration various parameterssuch as attendance and participation in meetings monitoring corporate governancepractices independence of judgment safeguarding the interests of the company etc. andaccordingly the evaluation was made.
-The Members of the Committee evaluated the individualdirectors at its meeting held on 13.02.2016.
+The Members of the Committee evaluated the individualdirectors at its meeting held on 14.02.2019.

 The Nomination and Remuneration Committee decided that since the performance of thedirectors has been excellent it is decided to continue with the term of the directorsthe Managing Director and the Executive Director.

-(b) Separate Meeting of Independent Directors: The Independent directors of theCompany at its meeting held on 13.02.2016 (a) reviewedthe performance of the non-independent directors and Board (b) reviewed the performanceof the Chairperson of the Company and (c) assessed the quality quantity and timeliness of flow of informationbetween the company management and the Board.
+(b) Separate Meeting of Independent Directors: The Independent directors of theCompany at its meeting held on 14.02.2019 (a) reviewed the performance of thenon-independent directors and Board (b) reviewed the performance of the Chairperson ofthe Company and (c) assessed the quality quantity and timeliness of flow of informationbetween the company management and the Board.
 All the Independent Directors attended themeeting.